 If there is anything to be said about the looks of the Oakley bag, it’s that they are unique.
 Some people hate it, I personally love it.
 However, if you need something with a little less character for work, or want a travel backpack for big guys then this option might be better.

 Everki is typically known for its massive travel backpacks which can fit the biggest gaming laptops, consoles, or an entire library inside.
 However, the characteristics which make them a great choice for traveling also make them a great backpack choice for big guys.
 While they offer lots of different models, each with their own perks, the Beacon is by far my favorite model.

-The Beacon is designed with the specific ability to carry a gaming console but I must admit I’ve never used it for that.
-It has a plethora of other benefits which make it great however:
+The Atlas is specifically designed to be travel-friendly but I must admit I’ve never used it for that.
+Its plethora of benefits make it great for everyday use as well:

 - 180 Degree Opening